DutchEnglish

 How does it work?

 The Mulligan concept is a therapy that combines movement and mobilization without provoking pain.
-It must immediately provide a reduction in complaints or improved mobility, which is of a permanent nature.
-You are asked to move the painful joint while the fysiotherapist corrects the joint.
-The Mulligan concept can possibly be supported by a tape technique.
-Afterwards you will have to practice at home to maintain the improvement.
+It should immediately reduce complaints or improve mobility, which is of a permanent nature.
+You are asked to move the painful joint, while the physiotherapist corrects the joint.
+The Mulligan concept can possibly be supported by a taping technique.
+Afterwards you will have to practice at home yourself to maintain the improvement.

 Specific treatments - mulligan - 02